-This policy defines timeframes for students to make changes to their class schedule.
+Part 1: Purpose.
+This policy defines the timeframes available for students to make changes to their class schedule.

-Drop: Remove a course and related charges from the student schedule
+Subpart B: Drop.
+To remove a course and related charges from the schedule.

-Calendar day: Every day including weekends and holidays
+Subpart E: Calendar Day.
+Includes every day including weekends and holidays.

 Subpart A: Full Term Courses (Fall, Spring, and Summer Terms)

+Add/Drop.
 Students may add and/or drop a class through the fifth (5th) academic calendar day of the term.
-Students will not be obligated for tuition and certain fees for courses dropped within the above-specified time frame.
-(See Subpart B for classes that do not run the entire length of the semester.)
+Students will not be obligated for tuition and certain fees for courses dropped within the above specified time frame.
+(See Subpart B for classes that do not run the entire length of the semester).
 Students who drop within the above guidelines shall not have such courses appear on their transcripts.

 Subpart B: Late Start Short Term Courses